Use the Fields Administration section, to select which fields are configurable when users create goals. See Goals - Create/Edit.

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|

-Before you begin making fields included or required, consider which information you would like to be available for users to set in each goal and which information you would like to be a part of every goal.
+Before you start making fields included or required, consider which information you would like to be available for users to set in each goal and which information you would like to be a part of every goal.
 This will help you determine which fields should be included and also which fields should be required.

 The available fields for customization are: